tektoncd/community/process.md

 * Try to record the meeting, and post a link to the recording.
 * If the meeting will be recurring, or have a large enough audience, use a poll to allow participants to vote on potential times.

+## CLA

+To contribute to repos in tektoncd you need to be authorized to contributed under the CDF Contributor's License Agreement (CLA) which is managed by EasyCLA via https://project.lfcla.com/.

+Contributors are authorized and managed via the CommunityBridge EasyCLA GitHub app.
+The first time you contribute to a repo that is covered by this CLA, the bot will post a comment prompting you to login to EasyCLA and either sign an individual CLA or indicate your affilation with a company that has signed it (each company is in charge of managing how they verify that you are actually part of the company, for example often this is managed via the domain your email address).

+Members of [the governing board](governance.md) are authorized to administer the CDF CLA via the website and can control which repos it is applied to.